Akcakaya/MAPS-to-Models/README.md

 ## References
 Aiello-Lammens, M.A. and H.R.
 Akçakaya.
 2015.
 New approaches to global sensitivity analysis of demographic models with applications to impact assessment (in review).

 Ryu, H.Y., K.T.
 Shoemaker, É. Kneip, A. Pidgeon, P. Heglund, B. Bateman, W. Thogmartin, H.R.
 Akçakaya.
 2015.
-Developing population models with data from marked individuals (in preparation).
+Developing population models with data from marked individuals (in review).